WFAW (Miami)

-WFAW was an AM radio station in Miami, Florida, licensed to the The Miami Daily Metropolis newspaper.
-According to government records, the station was first licensed on June 16, 1922 as the fifth Florida radio broadcasting station, and was deleted on June 11, 1923.
+WFAW was an AM radio station in Miami, Florida, licensed to The Miami Daily Metropolis newspaper.
+According to government records, the station—the fifth Florida radio broadcasting station—was first licensed on June 16, 1922, and was deleted on June 11, 1923.
 However, Fred W. Borton later claimed that WFAW had actually been first licensed to him in February 1921, and moreover, instead of being discontinued, should be considered to be the direct predecessor to another Miami station, WQAM, making WQAM "the first broadcasting station to be established in Florida".

 Origin

 On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted the first regulations formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
 On June 16, 1922, WFAW was licensed to the Miami Daily Metropolis on the 360-meter "entertainment" wavelength.
-According to official government records, WFAW was the fifth Florida broadcasting station to receive a license under the new regulations, following WCAN in Jacksonville, WDAE in Tampa, WDAL in Jacksonville, and WEAT in Tampa.
+According to official government records, WFAW was the fifth Florida broadcasting station to receive a license under the new regulations, following WCAN in Jacksonville (May 8), WDAE in Tampa (May 15), WDAL in Jacksonville (May 19), and WEAT in Tampa (June 3).
 The WFAW call letters were randomly assigned from a sequential roster of available call signs.

 However, an alternate explanation for WFAW's origin was later made by Fred W. Borton.
-In 1934 he was quoted as saying that he had been issued an earlier license, in February 1921, with the call sign of WFAW, although contemporary government records do not report the existence of any authorizations with the WFAW call letters prior to the June 16, 1922 Metropolis grant.
+In 1934 he was quoted as saying that he had been issued an earlier license, in February 1921, with the call sign of WFAW, although contemporary government records do not report the existence of any authorizations with the WFAW call letters prior to June 16, 1922.